 God is like Jesus.
 Jesus is the Message of God.
 Jesus is what God has to say.
 Jesus is the full and faithful witness to how God is to be understood.

-Jesus didn't come to save us from God (as some deplorable theories would lead us to believe)-Jesus came to reveal God as savior.
-Jesus didn't come to enable God to love us- Jesus came to reveal God as love.
+Jesus didn't come to save us from God (as some deplorable theories would lead us to believe)-Jesus came to reveal God as Savior.
+Jesus didn't come to enable God to love us-Jesus came to reveal God as love.
 Jesus didn't come to reconcile God to the world-Jesus came to reconcile the world to God.
-If Jesus' life is the definition of God, the defining moment of Jesus' life is the cross.
+If Jesus' life is the definition of God, the defining moment of Jesus' life is the Cross.
+As John Cihak observed, "being disguised under the disfigurement of an ugly crucifixion and death, the Christform upon the Cross is the clearest revelation of who God is."
+As an evangelist I can do no better work than to point to Jesus on the Cross and say, "Right there!
+That is what God is like."
 God is not like Caiaphas needing a scapegoat to take the blame.
 God is not like Pilate requiring an execution to satisfy justice.
 God is like Jesus, absorbing, forgiving and taking away the sins of the world.

 A return to the revelation that God is revealed in Christ could not be more timely.
 Western Christianity is in a crisis.
 It can no longer retain credibility and be transmitted to succeeding generations on the authority of tradition alone.
 Critical questions are being asked and Christianity must gain its adherents based on its own merits.
 Fortunately Christianity is up to the task.
 But not just any Christianity; the Christianity up to the task is the Christianity grounded in the confession that Jesus is the icon of the invisible God.

-I am in full sympathy with those who find a "Sinners In the Hands of An Angry God" Christianity repellent and in need of being jettisoned.
+I am in full sympathy with those who find "Sinners In the Hands of An Angry God" Christianity repellent and in need of being jettisoned.
 I too have pitched the theologies of an angry, retributive deity back into the dark sea of paganism.
 The good news is that buried under centuries of misconstrued Christianity there is a beautiful gospel just waiting to be discovered.